dcardonav/psom_tutorial/Readme_2.md

 4. Press Shift+Enter to run each cell; if the code runs without errors, you're ready for the tutorial session.

 ### For those familiar with Python:
-For those who know their way around with Python and do not want to make a complete installation, the required libraries are:
+For those who know their way around with Python and do not want to make a complete installation of the required libraries which are (however, note that these will also install their own dependencies):
 - numpy
 - pandas
 - openpyxl